SirYancy/computer-apps-primer/ch5-databases/5-project.md

 Come see me or email me if you have any questions at all.

 Complete **Part 2** and submit before moving on to **Part 3**

+## Part 3 - Build Reports

+In order to make something legible, readable, and printable, reports are necessary.
+For this assignment, you will create some reports based on the database that you have built in the previous two parts.

+* Build 3 reports.
+* They can be pulled from your queries or your tables or both.
+* They must "make sense."
+That is, you should have a good rationale for why _this_ report would be necessary to pull.
+* You will be graded based on apprpriateness of your reports to your dataset, tables, and queries.
+You will also be scored a little bit on formatting and legibility.
+* Ask the instructor if there's anything you need clarified or if you get stuck.

+Complete this and upload it to the portal.